scindex/scindex/scindex.md

 ### Section: N99 - Provisional DISTRIBUTION & PACKAGING Section
 _A temporary holding section for DISTRIBUTION & PACKAGING components that do not fit into any other defined section.
 Use sparingly and submit a 'Suggestion' issue to have a formal section added._

+- **N9900**: Provisional DISTRIBUTION & PACKAGING Section Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Provisional DISTRIBUTION & PACKAGING Section section.

 - **N9999**: Uncategorized DISTRIBUTION & PACKAGING Component
   - *Description*: A provisional item for a component in the DISTRIBUTION & PACKAGING division that lacks a formal section or item category.
 Please open a 'Suggestion' issue to have this component and its category formally added.